Necryl/second_brain/Current Directive/Check list (Job).md

 	- [ ] confirm what to buy, overalls will be too hot, why not shirts?
 - [ ] A student wants their application for mother's name back with their documents in class 9 D

-- [ ] buy two more hard-disk, one for school and one for our work
+- [ ] buy two more hard-disk, one for school and one for our work (jose sir said he is bringing them 21st July 2025)
 - [ ] sister wants a pendrive each for me akhil pankaj (2025-07-15)
+## 2025-07-22
+- [x] Give Language List to Anjani maam
+- [ ] Prepare photos for ID Card print
+	- [x] Look into unknown issue id cards (some more left, absent)
+- [x] Update ATOM
+- [x] Fee Entry
+- [x] get that dell damaged monitor fixed
 ## 2025-07-21
 - [ ] Prepare photos for ID Card print
 	- [x] make list of dob cards not received